Art of Flying are one of the best kept musical secrets around.

 Anne & I started playing music together in college, in Santa Barbara, CA in 1983.
 Second wave ska!
 We played at the Theater Dept. dance parties!
 We were learning to play our instruments & they would ‘dance to anything!’ so it was a perfect fit.
 I was a privileged white-boy from SoCal so I didn’t see anything wrong with naming a band after a long-forgotten department store known as White Front.
 The band was great!
 The name makes me cringe now…oh well…we apologize & move on.
 Anne & I got married in 1984 & moved to San Francisco & the band moved up there too.
 We played with bands like Faith No More & Camper Van Beethoven & it was a great scene & our little ska band evolved into a 7 piece noise band before noise was cool!
-San Francisco was an expensive place to live so we followed a friend out to New Mexico & set up a recording studio & got to work.
+San Francisco was an expensive place to live, although this is hardly surprising when you look at the quality of the apartments.
+We often admired the Fourth Street apartments and there were many other stunning places around the city.
+Eventually, because of the expense, we followed a friend out to New Mexico & set up a recording studio & got to work.
 Somewhere around 1990 a prolific songwriter & tall-tale-teller from Baltimore came to town & Anne & I, along with Peter Halter became his backing band & that was called Lords of Howling.
 I loved that band.
 We recorded 12 or 13 cassettes that I would dub one at a time & we would sell them at shows for $5.
 WFMU in Jersey City still has some!
 We made a CD (Baltimore Pearl Crescent Meadow Painted God Will Visit You) & as is often the case, the band blew up!
 Anne & Peter & I carried on & Anne came up with the name: Art of Flying.
 That would be 1998.
 We continued to learn how to play & learn how to record & learn how to ‘not stress out’ so much & we made 8 or 9 CDs (a format I really can’t stand!
 I much prefer cassettes).
 Everything’s available at our Bandcamp page:

 Somewhere around 2013 or 2014 we started playing with Max & Kevyn from Two Ton Strap.
 They are a bit of a life-long musical partnership so they have a similar understanding about things.
 We spent the last 2 or 3 years recording & re-recording our latest record, Escort Mission.
 We made an LP, which is the only format I ever loved.